cldwalker/machinetag.js/README.markdown

 * machineTagSearchRecordTags(wildcard\_machine\_tag, records): Returns tags from machine-tagged items that match the wildcard machine tag.
 * machineTagSearchLocation(options): Wrapper around machineTagSearch() which assumes wildcard is appended to the end of the url after a '#' ie http://example.com/tag\_search#wildcard .
+* hideMachineTags(): Assuming text of selector elements are machine tags, replaces them with a hidden namespace and predicate and visible value.
+The hidden fields can be toggled visible with toggleHiddenMachineTags().